A market study on the breakfast cereal category

 Oatmeal has long been a staple of the hot cereal market

-Kellogg reasoned that packaged, ready-to-eat breakfast cereal was more convenient than a product that had to be cooked.
-At the time, Battle Creek, Michigan, was a center both of the Seventh Day Adventist Church and of the ready-to-eat breakfast cereal industry.
+At the time, Battle Creek, Michigan, was a center for the Seventh Day Adventist Church.
+And, of the ready-to-eat breakfast cereal industry.

-Because both Kellogg and Post were located in Battle Creek, Michigan, the city became nicknamed the “Breakfast Cereal Capital of the World.”
+Both Kellogg and Post were located in Battle Creek, Michigan.
+So, the city became nicknamed the “Breakfast Cereal Capital of the World.”

 Breakfast cereal around the world

-In the United Kingdom, Force Wheat Flakes became the first ready-to-eat breakfast cereal at the turn of the last century.
-The cereal was at its peak consumption in Britain in 1930, selling 12.5 million packages in one year.
+Force Wheat Flakes became the first ready-to-eat breakfast cereal in the UK at the turn of the last century.
+And, the cereal was at its peak consumption in Britain in 1930.
+Selling 12.5 million packages in one year.

 Maybe not as creepy, but today’s cereal ads are just as bad..